 Fascial tissue is the gristle that is found throughout our body.

 The pure definition of fascia is complex, as it’s more of a catch all term.
 Fascia is defined as “masses of connective tissue large enough to be visible to the unaided eye” (Gray’s Anatomy – the book not the show).
 This can include the wrapping found around all anatomical structures like muscles and organs, as well as nerves and blood vessels.

-It can be found everywhere in the body, and just like all the other tissues (bones, muscles, ligaments, tendons and more) it can become sore.
+Fascia is a soft tissue that can be found in your entire body, and just like all the other tissues (bones, muscles, ligaments, tendons and more) it can become sore.